Marcus2810/KillbotCommandSearch/README.md

 I will be updating this with a patch tomorrow, to all the things, I think that it's important for and also that these illegal command placed by unknown attacker attach themselves to firewall interfaces I made, and custom firewalls.

+The precentages are off, but the found values are not